AdaCore/spark2014/docs/lrm/source/introduction.rst

 Notes on the Current Draft
 --------------------------

 This document is a draft that covers all language-independent requirements for the main language features, provides syntax where possible and otherwise provides the detailed rules necessary to support implementation of basic flow analysis.
-Where detail is not relevant to meeting these needs then it has typically been removed, though a "ToDo" will indicate that there is material still to be provided.
+Where detail is not relevant to meeting these needs then it has typically been removed, though a **Todo** will indicate that there is material still to be provided.

 Note this means there are certain of the strategic requirements that are currently not decomposed into language definition detail.
 Where this is the case, it will have been explicitly indicated in this chapter.